 One of the terms you’ll hear most often about EV charging is levels.
 An EV can charge at different power levels, which will affect how quickly the charging station can recharge it.

 Level 2 means charging with 240 volts of AC power.
 This could happen either on the type of outlet used by home appliances (like a stove or clothes dryer) or with a Level 2 charging station installed, which can provide even more kW.
 By using a 10.5 kW, 48-amp hardwired charging station (the maximum a Ford Mach-E can handle in AC), the rate of charge will be 45 kilometres per hour or 360 kilometres of range in eight hours.
-For most drivers, this solution makes the most sense.
+This solution makes sense for most drivers.

 Often referred to as Level 3, DC Fast Charging is most often associated with the high-powered charging points you’ll find at service stations or other roadside locations, which are in the 50 kW to 350 kW range.

-Note that charging is not a straight line: the first 50 per cent will charge up quickly, while the last 20 per cent is typically much slower, to protect the battery.
-This is why most automakers indicate a 10 or 15 to 80 per cent charge time in their vehicle descriptions.
+Note that charging is not a straight line: the first 50 per cent will charge up quickly, while the last 20 per cent is typically much slower, in order to protect the battery.
+This is why most automakers indicate a 10 per cent to 80 per cent charge time in their vehicle descriptions.

 This type of charging is faster, but it’s still not as fast as filling up an ICE car.
 DC Fast charging slows down a lot once the battery hits 80 per cent, which helps protect the battery from damage due to overcharging.
 The Ford Mach-E mentioned above can recover 94 kilometres of range in 10 minutes at a 150 kW public charger — or, put differently, it goes from 10 per cent to 80 per cent charge in 45 minutes.
 Not all public charging stations charge at this rate – the more common 50 kW stations will give a slower charge.
 Note that vehicle manufacturers recommend minimizing the use of DC Fast Charging as it can affect battery performance and lifespan.